Ohio car insurance laws

 - It is illegal to lend your car to someone who is uninsured.
 In Ohio, you cannot let a friend or family member borrow your vehicle if they are uninsured.
 Every driver must have some type of insurance or proof of financial responsibility in order to operate a vehicle, even if they do not own a car themselves.

-Liability insurance in Ohio
+Liability insurance requirements in Ohio

 Liability insurance is required by Ohio state law.
 Ohio auto insurance requirements are abbreviated as 25/50/25, which includes the following: